camilo-rojas/ansible-server/README.md

 # ansible-server / my ansible home server config
-Ansible configuration for home server with all home services
+Ansible configuration for home server with all home services.
+Extended now to support other personal machines for work and home use.
 ---

-My distro is Garuda Dr460nized Arch
+My server distro is Garuda Dr460nized Arch.
+My work laptop is MacOSX

 Setup crons itself to run every 30 mins to keep package updated

 Installation